The Equals: Commercial success, 1966–70

-The Equals released their first single “I Won’t Be There” in 1966, followed by “Hold Me Closer”, with “Baby, Come Back” as the B-side.
-It did not do well in the United Kingdom, but after DJs in Europe began playing “Baby, Come Back”, it went to the number one position in Germany and the Netherlands.
+The Equals released their first single "I Won’t Be There" in 1966, followed by "Hold Me Closer", with "Baby, Come Back" as the B-side.
+It did not do well in the United Kingdom, but after DJs in Europe began playing "Baby, Come Back", it went to the number one position in Germany and the Netherlands.

-1968 saw the release of “I Get So Excited”, which reached the Top 50 of the UK Singles Chart.
-The subsequent re-issue of “Baby, Come Back” in early 1968 reached the top position in the UK, giving President Records its only number one hit.
-In June 1969, the group received a gold disc for a combined one million sales of the disc.
-A string of single releases followed, several of which charted in the UK, including two further top 10 hits, “Viva Bobby Joe” (1969) and “Black Skin Blue Eyed Boys” (1970).
+1968 saw the release of "I Get So Excited", which reached the Top 50 of the UK Singles Chart.
+The subsequent re-issue of "Baby, Come Back" in early 1968 reached the top position in the UK, giving President Records its only number one hit.
+The song reached one million sales in June 1969, and was certified gold.
+Several of their later singles charted in the UK, including two further top 10 hits, "Viva Bobby Joe" (1969) and "Black Skin Blue Eyed Boys" (1970).

-Their songs were mainly written by Eddy Grant, with contributions from the Gordon brothers.
-Though the majority were on traditional teenage pop themes, some, such as “Stand Up and Be Counted”, “Police on My Back”, and the funky “Black Skin Blue Eyed Boys”, touched on social and political issues.
+Their main songwriter was Eddy Grant, with contributions from the Gordon brothers, Pat Lloyd and John Hall.
+Though the majority were on traditional teenage pop themes, some, such as "Stand Up and Be Counted", "Police on My Back", and the funky "Black Skin Blue Eyed Boys", touched on social and political issues.

-The band also released several albums on President in quick succession, seven in four years, including Unequalled Equals (1967) and Equals Explosion (1968), both of which reached the UK Albums Chart.
-Several of their albums were repackaged by RCA, President’s distributors, for the American market.
+The band also released several studio albums on President in quick succession, six in four years, including Unequalled Equals (1967) and Explosion (1968), both of which reached the UK Albums Chart.
+Several of their albums were repackaged by RCA, President's distributors, for the American market.
 According to the band, Kassner did not allow the band to tour the U.S. because of problems that might have arisen because of their multiracial line-up, though the band did tour other parts of the world, including Africa.

 They made regular TV appearances on programmes including Top of the Pops in Britain and Beat-Club in Germany.
-The band also gained attention for their colourful clothes, presaging the glam rock style, and for Grant’s occasional dyeing of his hair blonde, and wearing a woman’s blonde wig.
+The band also gained attention for their colourful clothes, presaging the glam rock style, and for Grant's occasional dyeing of his hair blonde, and wearing a woman's blonde wig.
 Writer Jason Heller commented: “The Equals were effectively code-switching between two audiences—immigrant rude boys and white pop fans—in the same song, if not the same line."

-Break-up and subsequent activities
+Break-up

 In September 1969, all five group members were injured in a motorway car accident in Germany.
 Grant was the most severely injured and as a result left the touring version of the Equals while initially continuing to write songs for them.
 In January 1971, Grant suffered a collapsed lung and heart infection, following which he returned to Guyana.
 He soon started to pursue a solo career.
+John Hall left the band in 1974.
+The Equals disbanded in 1979.